Ifeanyiuche98/Neurolearn/README.md

 For licensing inquiries, collaboration requests, or permission to use any part of this Software, contact the author through the GitHub repository: https://github.com/Ifeanyiuche98/Neurolearn

-NeuroLearn v3  ·  Powered by Elata rPPG  ·  Built for Africa 🇳🇬
+NeuroLearn v3  ·  Powered by Elata rPPG  ·  Built for Everyone.
 Clarity over complexity.
 Utility over hype.
 Long-term vision over short-term gains.